craftingcity/RollHighOrDie/Core RHoD/Character Rules/Surviving.md

 When a day passes, you will gain or lose conditions based on the amount of Water you've drank.

-- If you drink a Full Ration, you Chemically Resolve any number of stacks of the 'Dehydrated' [[Condition]] you have.
+- If you drink a Full Ration, you Naturally Resolve any number of stacks of the 'Dehydrated' [[Condition]] you have.
 - If you drink a Half Ration, you gain a stack of the 'Dehydrated' [[Condition]].
 - If you drink no Ration, you gain three stacks of the 'Dehydrated' [[Condition]].